 We all know verbal reasoning plays a large part in improving metacognition, but it is the quality of a discussion is what counts, not the quantity!

-Like our tutors, you can encourage quality pupil talk by effective questioning in Maths like ‘how did you get to this answer?’ and ‘how would I extend this question?’
+Like our tutors, you can encourage quality pupil talk by questioning in the classroom in Maths like ‘how did you get to this answer?’ and ‘how would I extend this question?’
 This also addresses the three main aims of the national curriculum: fluency, reasoning and problem-solving.

-Maths strategy KS2 16.
-Nurture a growth mindset to nurture Maths progress
+16. Nurture a growth mindset to nurture maths progress

 Research clearly demonstrates that, compared to other subjects, pupils are most likely to believe they won’t succeed at Maths.
 To build that crucial confidence our tutors always praise the effort a pupil puts in, rather than the pupil.